yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > [!TIP]
 > - Keep this table in a dedicated utility database if multiple teams use it.
-> - Consider adding a run identifier (timestamp, run label, capture window) if the script doesn’t already store one, so multiple runs can coexist cleanly.
+> - Consider adding a run identifier (timestamp, run label, capture window) if the script doesn't already store one, so multiple runs can coexist cleanly.

 ## How Queries Are Grouped